-Creating the list provides your road map to follow in setting up your new major gift prospects for 2020.
+Creating the list provides your road map to follow in setting up your new major gift prospects for this year.
 Since they are all already donors to your organization setting the appointments should be much easier than going after first-time donors.

 Another hint is to look for human connectors like your board members to assist with ideas for appointments and next steps.

 10. Research and Enroll in at Least One Professional Development Course